Scholarly peer review: History

-Gaudet provides a social science view of the history of peer review carefully tending to what is under investigation, here peer review, and not only looking at superficial or self-evident commonalities among inquisition, censorship, and journal peer review.
-It builds on historical research by Gould, Biagioli, Spier, and Rip.
-The first Peer Review Congress met in 1989.
-Over time, the fraction of papers devoted to peer review has steadily declined, suggesting that as a field of sociological study, it has been replaced by more systematic studies of bias and errors.
-In parallel with "common experience" definitions based on the study of peer review as a "pre-constructed process", some social scientists have looked at peer review without considering it as pre-constructed.
-Hirschauer proposed that journal peer review can be understood as reciprocal accountability of judgements among peers.
-Gaudet proposed that journal peer review could be understood as a social form of boundary judgementdetermining what can be considered as scientific (or not) set against an overarching knowledge system, and following predecessor forms of inquisition and censorship.

 Pragmatically, peer review refers to the work done during the screening of submitted manuscripts.
 This process encourages authors to meet the accepted standards of their discipline and reduces the dissemination of irrelevant findings, unwarranted claims, unacceptable interpretations, and personal views.
 Publications that have not undergone peer review are likely to be regarded with suspicion by academic scholars and professionals.
 Non-peer-reviewed work does not contribute, or contributes less, to the academic credit of a scholar (such as the h-index), although this heavily depends on the field.

 Justification

-It is difficult for authors and researchers, whether individually or in a team, to spot every mistake or flaw in a complicated piece of work.
+It is difficult and time-consuming for authors and researchers, whether individually or in a team, to spot and provide feedback on every mistake or flaw in a complicated piece of work.
 This is not necessarily a reflection on those concerned, but because with a new and perhaps eclectic subject, an opportunity for improvement may be more obvious to someone with special expertise or who simply looks at it with a fresh eye.
 Therefore, showing work to others increases the probability that weaknesses will be identified and improved.
 For both grant-funding and publication in a scholarly journal, it is also normally a requirement that the subject is both novel and substantial.

 The decision whether or not to publish a scholarly article, or what should be modified before publication, ultimately lies with the publisher (editor-in-chief or the editorial board) to which the manuscript has been submitted.
 Similarly, the decision whether or not to fund a proposed project rests with an official of the funding agency.
 These individuals usually refer to the opinion of one or more reviewers in making their decision.
 This is primarily for three reasons: